Vegetarian Sichuan Cuisine

 (class size: 12, demonstration and some hands-on)

 Please let us know if you have any food allergies in advance by replying to your confirmation email.
-We do use peanuts and sesame in this class.
+We do use peanuts and sesame in this class and would not recommend it for anyone with a nut or sesame allergy.
 Not gluten free.